X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 ![](./images/Getting_Started_image_2.png)

 > [!NOTE]
-> The "MorphTargets" tab may vary a bit depending of your version of the engine but the content still remains the same.
+> The "MorphTargets" tab may vary a bit depending on your version of the engine but the content still remains the same.

-**Well done !
-Your character is now setup and can be used with Geppetto !**
+**Well done!
+Your character is now set up and can be used with Geppetto!**
 Check the next steps to learn how to bind Geppetto to your character and play a lip-sync animation.